wintechis/legacy-integration-wot/implementation/README.md

 - Extends the interaction affordances with additional forms for HTTP or CoAP

 ## Installation
 1. Ensure you have poetry and python installed.
 The software has been tested on Ubuntu 22.04 LTS.
 2. Clone the repository
 3. Install the requirements (necessary python packages with):
 ```
 poetry install
 ```
 ## Usage
-1. To start the LIG-WoT run:
+1. To start the RetroWoT run:
 ```
 python main.py
 ```